 Projects are the starting point, the raw materials that organizational change management deals with.
 This work bridges the gap between projects and operations.
-Aubry & Hobbs’ research shows both growing demands for competent PMOs, while the organizational PMO life expectancy is still about two years.
+Aubry & Hobbs’ research shows both growing demands for competent PMOs, while the organizational PMO life expectancy is about two years.
 Currently, only about 50% of these PMO changes include consideration of change management practices.

 Practical five-step guide of the change life cycle and the project plan in organizations